 I would prefer 'synagogues' to remind the unity of the Faith because we read that, before the advent of Jesus in Judaism, the Gentiles joined the Israelites in their synagogues to worship the God of Israel.
 With the advent of Jesus, Judaism has not gone to oblivion.
 In fact, Christianity is Judaism because Jesus did not about the New Testament portion of the Bible when He declared that the Old Testament is about Him.
 Also, the founders of the Faith were Israelites who also worshiped in synagogues, including Jesus.

 Acts 11:26 Darby

 (26) And having found him , he brought him to Antioch.
 And so it was with them that for a whole year they were gathered together in the assembly and taught a large crowd: and the disciples were first called Christians in Antioch.

-Christianity has been hijacked by many, even if their core doctrines are condemned by Moses.
+With time, Christianity (Discipleship) has been compromised, adulterated, hijacked by many, even if their core doctrines are plainly condemned by Moses.

-We adopt the word 'Christianous' to more closely identify with ancient everlasting apostolic Judaism than modern Christians.
-We adopt the word 'Christianousness' with the same spirit.
-The words sound weird for now but they will catch on during the millenia to come.
+I am trying to coin and adopt the word 'Christianous' to more closely identify with ancient everlasting apostolic Judaism than modern Christianity.
+We should adopt the word 'Christianousness' with the same spirit of relating with the Judaism of Jesus and His Apostles.
+The words 'Christianous' and 'Christianousness' sound weird for now but they will eventually catch on during the millenia to come.